Bidahmetov02/FlaskWarehouseAPI/README.md

 # Database

-The database is PostgreSQL from free service: https://www.elephantsql.com/ \
+The database is default SQLite on the localhost \
-The database is shared for all users./